 - 1. Update the land use map or make policy adjustments to expand housing capacity to plan for the growth targets identified in the CPPs; - 2.
 Amend the housing section to be consistent with the rewritten Housing section of the CPPs and address the need for affordable housing; - 3.
 Include policies that address the legacy of discrimination; - 4.
 Update policies to manage growth in the City's identified Countywide Centers and Regional Growth Center; - 5.
 Employ consistent, equitable outreach and engagement with diverse communities; - 6.
 Include policies that address the causes and impacts of climate change; - 7.
-Updated the vision for growth in the City; - Make policy changes in all of the elements that reflect the City's priorities for the next 20 years; and - 9.
+Updated the vision for growth in the City; - 8.
+Make policy changes in all of the elements that reflect the City's priorities for the next 20 years; and - 9.
 Explore amending the land use categories used in the Comprehensive Plan map to reference Land Use Districts more broadly.

 The update will include changes to Elements in Volume 1 of the plan.
-The future land use map currently exists in Volume 2 of the Comprehensive Plan (subarea plans).
-The maps in Volume 2 will be analyzed for potential changes and policies will only be updated to be consistent with Volume 1 and map changes.
+Volume 2 of the Comprehensive Plan which consists of subarea plans will only be amended to provide consistency with Volume 1.
 Updates to the vision and policy direction of subarea plans will continue to be done through the Great Neighborhood process.

 While a Human Services Element is not required by state law, Bellevue's Comprehensive Plan recognizes the importance of planning for human services in its Human Services Element.
 The CPPs do not include a Human Services Element either, but they do include several policies that relate to human services within the Housing Element, which was mostly rewritten in this set of CPPs.
 These include topics such as fair housing practices; ensuring appropriate numbers of shelter beds, group homes, foster care facilities, and other uses within the county and cities within it; and addressing needs around supportive housing.
 These topics will require coordination between housing staff and Human Services staff throughout the process to appropriately address these needs.
-Community Development staff are also working with

-Human Services staff to identify other areas of importance in this update, such as addressing transportation needs for seniors and low-income residents.
+Community Development staff are also working with Human Services staff to identify other areas of importance in this update, such as addressing transportation needs for seniors and low-income residents.